megaease/easeprobe/docs/Manual.md

   probe:
     timeout: 30s # the time out for all probes
     interval: 1m # probe every minute for all probes
-    failure: 2 # number of continuously failed probes needed to determine the status down, default: 1
+    failure: 2 # number of consecutive failed probes needed to determine the status down, default: 1
-    success: 1 # number of continuously successful probes needed to determine the status up, default: 1
+    success: 1 # number of consecutive successful probes needed to determine the status up, default: 1

   # easeprobe program running log file.